 And while we’re on the topic of layers… With the release of Capture One Pro 12, Phase One introduced layers which pretty much work as you’d expect – opacity slider, rename option, copying masks between layers, inverting masks and all that.
 Everything you do is completely nondestructive.

 Lightroom has the adjustment points for its gradient, radial masks, and the adjustment brush, but it’s not quite the same.
 Moreover, now you can apply styles (equal to presets in Lightroom) to layers and tweak the opacity for lower intensity.
 This is something much requested from Lightroom for years, but for now, it seems like we won’t be getting that luxury.
+It is a bit strange though that Adobe doesn’t seem to follow the same photo editing principles in both Lightroom and Photoshop.
+It would definitely make sense to make layers available in Lightroom as well.

 Something you can do to mimic that effect in Lightroom though is getting Capture Monkey’s plug-in – the Fader.
 It works in a similar fashion as a layer, but just for presets.